caproto/caproto/doc/source/command-line-client.rst

     optional arguments:
     -h, --help            show this help message and exit -d DATA_TYPE          Request a certain data type.
 Accepts numeric code ('3') or case-insensitive string ('enum').
 See --list- types
     --format FORMAT       Python format string.
 Available tokens are {pv_name}
                           and {response}.
 Additionally, if this data type includes time, {timestamp} and usages like
                           {timestamp:%Y-%m-%d %H:%M:%S} are supported.
     --list-types          List allowed values for -d and exit.
     -n                    Retrieve enums as integers (default is strings).
     --no-repeater         Do not spawn a Channel Access repeater daemon process.
     --priority PRIORITY, -p PRIORITY
                           Channel Access Virtual Circuit priority.
 Lowest is 0;
                           highest is 99.
     --terse, -t           Display data only.
 Unpack scalars: [3.] -> 3.
     --timeout TIMEOUT, -w TIMEOUT
                           Timeout ('wait') in seconds for server responses.
-    --verbose, -v         Show DEBUG log messages.
+    --verbose, -v         Verbose mode.
+(Use -vvv for more.)

 caproto-put
 -----------